For membership, billing or scholarship questions, please contact:

 Currently almost 200 different colleges and universities are members.
 NRHC is a regional affiliate of the National Collegiate Honors Council (NCHC).

-Darryl L. Peterkin, Ph.D. is Director of the Clara I. Adams Honors College at Morgan State University (Baltimore, Maryland).
+Darryl L. Peterkin, Ph.D. is Associate Dean for Student Success and Equity at the Macaulay Honors College in the City University of New York.
 Dr. Peterkin has a B.A. in American Studies from Yale University (1988) and a Ph.D. in American history from Princeton University (1995).
-A specialist in the history of higher education in the Early Republic, Dr. Peterkin began his career in Honors as Assistant Dean of Honors at Dillard University (New Orleans, Louisiana) in 1998; and he has led the Honors College at Morgan since 2010.
-He co-founded the Greater Baltimore Collegiate Honors Council (GBCHC), an initiative to promote collaboration between the Honors programs and colleges at several universities in the Baltimore area.
+A specialist in the history of higher education in the Early Republic, Dr. Peterkin began his career in Honors as Assistant Dean of Honors at Dillard University (New Orleans, Louisiana) in 1998; and he led the Clara I. Adams Honors College at Morgan State University (Baltimore, Maryland) from 2010-2022.

-A proud Southerner, Dr. Peterkin has devoted much of the last thirty years to learning the intricacies of his grandmother’s biscuit recipe and the pursuit of Carolina-style barbecue.
-He is also an enthusiastic baseball fan -- especially of the Atlanta Braves -- and a devoted student of science fiction (particularly Star Trek) and its influence on literature, history, technology, and American popular culture.
+A proud Southerner, Dr. Peterkin has devoted much of the last thirty years to learning the intricacies of his late grandmother’s biscuit recipe and the pursuit of Carolina-style barbecue.
+He is also an enthusiastic fan of the Atlanta Braves baseball team, and a devoted student of science fiction (particularly Star Trek) and its influence on literature, history, technology, and American popular culture.

 Professor Kathryn MacDonald, Monroe College